ubiquity-os-marketplace/command-query/README.md

 # `@ubiquity-os-marketplace/command-query-user`

-This package helps users querying their information, from they wallet address, label access control or current XP.
+This package helps users querying their information, from their wallet address or current XP.

 ## Technical Architecture